doctor-g/cs-concentrations/proposal.md

 * GDD2.
 Collaborate on an interdisciplinary team to create an original videogame in an authentic modern studio environment, using contemporary best practices and industrial-strength tools and techniques

-GDD1 is assessed through CS390 and GDD2 is assessed for each student in this concentration through their CS490, CS499, or games-related CS capstone course.
+GDD1 is assessed through CS390 and GDD2 is assessed
+in CS415.

 ### Required (21 credit hours)